For W&B users

 project.put("baseline", report)

-pip install skore
+pippip install skore

-conda install -c conda-forge skore
+condaconda install -c conda-forge skore

-It's about what Skore adds for scikit-learn.
+W&B is good at what it does.
+This isn't about replacing it.
+It's about what Skore adds for scikit‑learn.

 W&B emphasizes training monitoring and flexible cloud dashboarding.
-For classical ML with scikit-learn, Skore gives you structured evaluation and retrieval on your machine first—reports, visuals, and tables tied to one evaluation—without rebuilding the glue code hosted trackers depended on.
-When your team wants a shared, data-science–oriented workspace, sync the same reports to Skore Hub.
-Use W&B where it shines; use Skore where scikit-learn evaluation is the job.
+For classical ML with scikit‑learn, Skore gives you structured evaluation and retrieval on your machine first (reports, visuals, and tables tied to one evaluation), without rebuilding the glue code hosted trackers depended on.
+When your team wants a shared, data‑science‑oriented workspace, sync the same reports to Skore Hub.

 What Skore adds

-Track your data science
+Track your data science.

 Skore is a Python library to evaluate and get insights from your predictive models.
-It structures and stores your experiments so you can easily retrieve them later—without rebuilding the fragile glue code that hosted experiment trackers depended on.
-Alongside W&B, it gives you a dedicated scikit-learn evaluation layer that runs local-first.
+It structures and stores your experiments so you can easily retrieve them later, without rebuilding the fragile glue code that hosted experiment trackers depended on.
+Alongside W&B, it gives you a dedicated scikit‑learn evaluation layer that runs local‑first.

 Reports for your experiments